leipzig/SandwichesWithSnakemake/README.md

 ```
 Why didn't this work?
 Because Snakemake has no idea what you are trying to make.

 A wildcard rule is a recipe, not a target.
 You might say, "hey why didn't it just look in the `kids` folder and then make a sandwich for each of them?"
+(This is actually done in the `glob.snake` example below.)

-However, the `kids` directory was named just for neatness.
+The `kids` directory in this example was named just for neatness.
 Our rule could just as easily been:
 ```
 rule peanut_butter_and_jelly_sandwich_recipe:
      input: "{name}", jelly="ingredients/jelly", pb="ingredients/peanut_butter"